tddixon0/CFA_Hash_Menu/README.md

-# COSC450
+# CFA_Menu is under construction for dirty code

-#Remaining topics to finish:
+#Desired topics to finish:
 #Cart function
 Have a running count of all items want to purchase, and add up value when asked.
-#Website as interface
-GPT
+#Interface

 #Reward System
 "you earned 50 points from this purchase"
 #Employee login